nightbox69/Speedruns/Games/Final Fantasy X/Notes/Alternate Strategies.md

   * Buffer your movement during a pass.
 Rule of thumb is to just look at your minimap during movement.
 Your movement will be according to your minimap direction and will not change regardless of any camera changes so don't confuse yourself.
   * Blitzball isn't that chaotic if you know what you're doing.

-  If you're going to speedrun this game understanding how blitzball works is kinda great as you'll be going to be salty at this minigame for long, long, long time.
+  If you're going to speedrun this game understanding how blitzball works is great as you'll be going to be salty at this minigame for long, long, long time.
+There are going to be a lot of scenarios that can happen in Blitzball.
+You'll prolly learn the basics with around 3-4hours of playing this minigame repeatedly.

 ### Graav and Balgerda
   These two will make or break your Blitzball game.
 First, you do not want Graav passing the ball to Bickson or Abus.
 Frankly speaking, you don't want the ball to be in any of their hands at all.
 Second, Graav can level up depending on how the 1st half played out giving him access to Venom Tackle, when Graav is level 4 you don't want him to be near you.
 And lastly, Graav is overall the Pitboss of Blitzball.
 Any interactions with Graav will result in Graav winning, he can simply plow through you if he wants to.